List of China Eastern Airlines destinations

-China Eastern Airlines Boeing 737-800, registered as B-1790, landing at Kunming Changshui International Airport in 2025.
+China Eastern Airlines Boeing 737-800, registered as B-1790, landing at Hazrat Shahjalal International Airport in 2025.

 China Eastern Airlines, one of China's three major airlines, flies (or has flown) to the following destinations as of 2025.
 With a network of over 200 destinations, this list excludes any flights flown through codeshare agreements as well as any the airline's subsidiaries.